 The day begins by taking care of the dogs followed by breakfast.
 It is then time to load the sleds and set off once more for a day's mushing through the silence and majesty of the Lapland winter.
 Accommodation in the evening at cabin and a chance to reflect on your experience - you will have become much more confident in handling your sled and made some new four-footed friends, and should be justly proud of your mushing skills by the end of your tour!

 You will make an early start with a short dogsled back to the kennels, arriving around 09.00.
 Here you will take care of the sleds and equipment, say goodbye to your dogs and return your winter clothing.
 It is also possible to take a shower at the kennel if you wish - please ask the local staff.
 You will then be transferred to Kiruna airport or train station for departure.
-Depending on timing of onward travel, there may be time to visit the world-famous Ice Hotel in Jukkasjärvi (entrance fee payable locally if you would like a guided tour of the Ice Hotel) or to spend some time in Kiruna.
+Depending on timing of onward travel, there may be time to visit the world-famous Ice Hotel in Jukkasjärvi (see under "Transfers" below) or to spend some time in Kiruna.

 (Please note that the above is a preliminary itinerary and may vary due to factors such as weather conditions, access to trails and seasonal changes and local reindeer herding activities.
 In the event of very bad weather, a reserve day itinerary is also possible including sight-seeing in Kiruna and a visit to the Ice Hotel.)

-Groups of minimum 6 can also book private tours on other dates at standard prices.
+Groups of minimum 5-6 can also book private tours on other dates.
 Max. group size for standard tours is 6 persons, but for private tours larger groups can be accommodated.
+Please contact us to discuss your requirements.
+Private tours can also be extended with additional days.

 Prices are in British Pounds.
 If you wish, you are also welcome to make your payment by bank transfer in Euros or Swedish Kronor.
 If this would be of interest, please let us know and we will be happy to provide prices.